oilab-sustech/RSPSSL/README.md

 ## Website
 Website: [http://8.130.110.188:6688/](http://150.158.140.194:6688/)

-We have opened a user website that makes Raman spectral preprocessing easy for anyone.
+We have opened a user website that makes Raman spectral preprocessing easy for everyone.
 ![Alt text](./pictures/web.png)

 ## Abstract